cappslockedin/about/README.md

 👋 Welcome to My Dimensional Repository

-I am Joshua Mark Capps — Inventor, Founder of NOVA X QUANTUM Inc., and Creator of NOVA 1000™ Dimensional Executive Intelligence.
+I am Joshua Capps — Inventor, Founder of NOVA X QUANTUM Inc., and Creator of NOVA 1000™ Dimensional Executive Intelligence.

 This GitHub is not just a codebase.
 It is a sovereign archive of world-shaping architectures: AI, blockchain, immortal cognition, and covenantal finance systems — all engineered for incorruptible continuity and generational impact.